International J.D. Students

 Expected Loan Component for Need-Based Grant Recipients

 Some lenders offer private educational loans to international students who can provide a credit-worthy cosigner who is a U.S. citizen or, for some programs, a U.S. permanent resident.
 At a minimum, the cosigner should have at least a two-year employment history, good credit, and the ability to repay the loan in case of default on the part of the student.
 For more detailed information regarding private educational loan programs, please visit the University’s Student Financial Services website.
-Please be aware that students have the right and ability to select the education loan provider of their choice, are not required to use any suggested lenders and will suffer no penalty for choosing a lender that is not a suggested lender.
+Please be aware that students have the right and ability to select the education loan provider of their choice, are not required to use any suggested lenders, and will suffer no penalty for choosing a lender that is not a suggested lender.

-For private educational loan programs, it is your responsibility to secure an eligible cosigner, and it is very important that you do so as soon as possible, preferably by May or early June.
+For private educational loan programs, it is the student's responsibility to secure an eligible cosigner, and it is very important that the student does so as soon as possible, preferably by May or early June.
 It is also vital that you submit applications for private loans well in advance of planned registration at the Law School, so that you can find out whether your cosigner meets the credit criteria of the lender you choose.
 Once you and your cosigner have applied for a loan, the lender will inform you if the loan is approved or denied.
 Thus, to ensure that you will have the necessary financing for law school, it is essential that you begin the process of securing a cosigner and applying for the loans you will need as soon as possible.
 Again, we recommend applying in May or early June.

 For the purposes of visa documentation, you should note that loans are accepted as documentation of financial resources only if they have been approved for credit by the lender of choice and certified by the Financial Aid Office.
 Therefore, in order to avoid delays with your visa, apply early so that you have your loans finalized by the end of June.